Benefits for older people

 Housing Benefit and Council Tax Support

-Housing Benefit and Council Tax Support are administered by your local authority and can help with the cost of rent.
+Housing Benefit and Council Tax Support are administered by your local authority and can help with the cost of rent and/or council tax.
 The amount received will depend on your circumstances.
 The system is slightly different for people living in Northern Ireland.

 Disability Living Allowance (DLA)